MohitVaishnav2007/MohitVaishnav2007/README.md

 ---

 ### 🚀 About Me
-I'm a passionate student deeply interested in the intersection of *Artificial Intelligence, **Cybersecurity, and **Quantum Computing*.
+I'm a passionate student deeply interested in the intersection of *Artificial Intelligence*, *Cybersecurity*, and *Quantum Computing*.
 I enjoy exploring how intelligent systems can be made secure and future-ready.

 - 🧠 Currently learning: Python, Cryptography, System Automation, and Ethical Hacking
 - 🧪 Building beginner-level research projects focused on real-world security and AI solutions